mh0rst/iscsi-live/README.md

-# iSCSI live
+# NVMe/TCP live

-A bootable live image configuration to serve a disk as an iSCSI target.
+A bootable live image configuration to serve a disk as an NVMe/TCP target.

 The live image is built with [Debian Live](https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html), this repository holds a compatible configuration directory.
 The configuration is based on Debian sid amd64.